Rastriya Prajatantra Party: Continued internal conflicts, 2016–2020

-Re-unification and new leadership, 2020–present
+Re-unification and new leadership, 2020–2023

 The Rastriya Prajatantra Party (Samyukta), created through the merger of Rana and Lohani's splinter groups, merged with the party on 12 March 2020, with Kamal Thapa, Pashupati Shamsher Jang Bahadur Rana and Prakash Chandra Lohani all acting as chairs.
 In July 2020, Sunil Bahadur Thapa, the son of former prime minister Surya Bahadur Thapa, resigned from the party and joined Nepali Congress.
 The party conducted its general convention from 1 to 3 December 2021 and elected Rajendra Prasad Lingden as the party's chairman.
 He defeated former deputy prime minister and incumbent party chairman Kamal Thapa at the general convention.
 The party also announced that it had 150,000 active party members.
 The general convention also elected Nepalgunj mayor Dhawal Shamsher Rana as the party's general secretary and former member of constituent assembly Bikram Pandey as the party vice-president.
 Following the general convention, Kamal Thapa left the party and revived the Rastriya Prajatantra Party Nepal.

 The party announced intentions to unify other pro-monarchist groups under their umbrella and groups including Nepal Ka Lagi Nepali Campaign, Mission Nepal, Gorach Abhiyan and the Gyanendra Shahi led Hamro Nepal Hami Nepali Campaign joined the party in the following months.
 Former chairman of Bibeksheel Sajha Party, Rabindra Mishra also joined the party on 28 September 2022 as senior vice-president.
+The Janatantrik Terai Mukti Morcha also merged with the party on 5 October.

 The party fielded 140 candidates to the House of Representatives at the 2022 general and provincial elections and forged an election pact with CPN (UML) in Jhapa, Banke and Rupandehi districts.
 Party chairman Rajendra Lingden retained his seat in Jhapa 3 and the party gained 6 more direct seats.
 The party also got 5.58% of the party list vote to become one of seven national parties in the Federal Parliament.
 The party won 7 proportional seats for a total of 14 seats at the House of Representatives.
 The party was also successful in winning seats to all seven provincial assemblies.

+The party joined the coalition government of Pushpa Kamal Dahal following the election with three cabinet ministers and one state minister, with party president Lingden serving as deputy prime minister.
+The party withdrew from the coalition after a month.